For distance learning students at ARU, an online degree is an opportunity to learn flexibly in accordance with your own commitments.

 One of the most common misconceptions is that distance learning is an isolating experience.

 And whilst you won’t have the same regular face-to-face contact you’d generally have with a traditional university course, by no means will you be alone throughout your studies.

-Our courses are taught via innovative Learning Management Systems.
-The vast majority of our courses utilise Canvas, while others operate through FutureLearn.
-As well as making available the learning resources for your course, these systems facilitate communication between yourself and your tutors as well as fellow students.
+Our courses are taught via Canvas, an innovative Learning Management System.
+As well as making available the learning resources for your course, this system facilitates communication between yourself and your tutors as well as fellow students.
 Some courses even give you the opportunity to collaborate with peers on group projects, meaning you’ll have the chance to connect on a personal and academic level and benefit from the expertise and insights of others – our courses welcome students from many walks of life, so you’ll have the chance to learn from others with a range of diverse experiences in both your subject and the wider world.